mo-sangha/book/chapters/2.typ

 from spacious clear wisdom mind (semnyi, rigpa, vidya), self-resolving.
 Spontaneous presence as empty lucidity or empty cognition begins unveiling ultimate truth, mind free from division (bodhicitta).
-At first, mind is not empty of subject/object, which are conditioned patterns with momentum.
+At first, mind is not empty of subject and object, which are conditioned karmic patterns with momentum.
 When these patterns exhaust, there is freedom in oneness.

 #quote(block: true, attribution: [Longchenpa, _Finding Rest in the Nature of the Mind_ @trilogy-of-rest-vol-1])[